quick2break/vue-electron/README.md

-#Note
+#Notes

-I've created a CLI tool for scaffolding new projects generating components, services, and mixins.
+ - I've created a CLI tool for scaffolding new projects generating components, services, and mixins.
 [VueGoCli](https://github.com/rodzzlessa24/vue-go-cli)
+ - I'm doing a complete overhall of this project removing webpack usage and sticking just to rollup.
+Also adding testing and updating the boilerplate

 Vue Electron
 ==============